 Attraction and selection

 Trial and assess recruitment processes that are 'blind'.
-This is where documents (e.g. resumes and applications) have de-identified data thus eliminating some of the known unconscious biases such as age, gender, where applicants are from, which university they attended and so on.
-However, this is harder with a large number of applicants, but worth exploring to see if recruitment around diversity outcomes changes.
+This is where documents (e.g. resumes and applications) have de-identified data, eliminating some of the known unconscious biases such as age, gender, where applicants are from, which university they attended and so on.
+This is more difficult with a large number of applicants, but worth exploring to see if recruitment around diversity outcomes changes.

 Train your selection panel members to be aware of their unconscious biases by completing the Harvard Implicit Association Test.

 Career development and talent management